vitordeatorreao/kubids/README.md

 # Kubids

-A Kubid, pronounced , is a 64-bit number intended to be used as an ID in distributed systems.
+A Kubid, pronounced `ˈkjuːbɪd`, is a 64-bit number intended to be used as an ID in distributed systems.
 It is safe to be disclosed to humans, and under certain constraints, can be unique and ever increasing.

 As they are small, Kubids work great as Primary Keys for your relational database.
 Also, because they are hard to guess you can disclose them to end users.
 When encoded in base32, they are only 8 alphanumeric characters, which is less characters then Social Security Numbers.
+You won't run out of Kubids until the year 2158.

 ## What to consider before using Kubids?